 A great addition to your squat rack.

-2. Iron Bull Strength Advanced Squat Pad – Barbell Pad for Squats, Lunges & Hip Thrusts – Neck & Shoulder Protective Pad Support
+2. Iron Bull Strength Advanced Squat Pad – Barbell Pad for Squats, Lunges and Hip Thrusts – Neck Pads & Shoulder Protective Pad Support

 So, very little, but enough that you might want to consider if you need the straps.

-This ergonomic design allows you to perform your exercises pain-free and focus on form while reducing shocks delivered by the flooring beneath us during squats and hip thrusts.
+This ergonomic design of the Iron Bull pad allows you to perform your exercises pain-free and focus on good form and proper technique while reducing shocks delivered by the flooring beneath us during squats and hip thrusts.

 Advanced Squat Pads are made of high density foam rubber that absorbs energy when applied with force onto surfaces such as bars or floors – helping reduce discomfort.

-Our matte finish ensures stability, preventing slipping away where it matters most: off our shoulders.
-This matte finish helps with slippage in replacing the straps from above, but not 100%.
+The Iron Bull Strength matte finish ensures stability, preventing slipping away where it matters most: off our shoulders.
+This anti-slip matte finish helps with slippage in replacing the straps from above, but not 100%.